samsquire/assembly/README.md

 Its the insertion point of indirection where you change direction of control or flow.
 From push to pull or pull to push or sync to async or async to sync.

 Message passing is one approach.
-In a message passing design you handle messages with different identities and the identity of the message determines what you do.
+In a message passing design you handle messages with different identities and the identity of the message determines what you do: where control flow jumps.

 Actors is another approach.